ChhiringLama/data-structure-js/README.md

 - [Chapter 5: Short Circuiting]
 - [Chapter 6: Logical Assignment]
 - [Chapter 7: Challenge 1]
+- [Chapter 8: For Of Loop]
+- [Chapter 9: Inhanced Object Litreals]

 ### 1.1 Overview

-This chapter provides a brief introduction to Data Structures and Algorithms, laying the foundation for the subsequent chapters.
+This chapter provides a brief introduction to Data Structures and ES6 operators, laying the foundation for the subsequent chapters.
 Understanding these concepts is crucial for building efficient and optimized software solutions.

 ### 1.2 Getting Started